gavinspet/k-art/README.md

 # About this project

 Developed a web application using the **MERN stack** for independent artists and creators.
-Customers will be able to purchase goods from independent artists and creators using this web application.
+Customers will be able to purchase goods from independent artists & creators using this web application.
 Helping independent producers and artists, promoting art, and providing them with a platform where they can get attention, notoriety, and financial compensation are the main objectives.

 # Basic Agenda